cathxrsis/cathxrsis.github.io/posts/2023-03-01-A-Category-Of-Systems-0.md

 The goal of this post is to lay out the features that such a language would have and to outline the concept of a possible solution to meet these features.

+So, without much further ado, here is a short outline of the features, language concept and tool concept to whet your appetite for the rest of the series:

 Features
 --------

 Mathematically Rigourous Grammar

  : The grammar and concepts within the language should be built on top of mathematically rigourous concepts.
+This would mean that the language would be formal and therefore suitable for the use of mathematical proofs around certain aspects of the language.
+I hope to show how much easier Category/dependent Type Theory makes formal methods.

 First Class Patterns

- :
+ : The concept of the lambda cube (which will be described in a later post) allows for special functions that means the metalanguage of a type-theoretic language can be self-extending.
+This means that what would have been profiles in UML will be expressed as libraries in the new language.
+Functions and types (including function types) will all be first class and therefore can be defined in-language.

 First Class Constraints

- :

-Typed Holes

- :
+ : The Curry-Howard-Lambek isomorphism proves that Category Theory, Depenedent Type Theory (Martin-Löf) and Constructive Logic are one and the same.
+What does this mean for us?
+No dichotomy between contraint and modelling language.
+Instead of needing UML and OCL, we get one neat complete package.

 First Class Views

- :
+ : The categorical concept of functors is quite a nice analogue for describing views.
+In this way, the language should be able to self-describe its own diagrammatic, tabular matriculative(?) &c. views.

 Language Concept
 ----------------